 Dominican Republic Is The Second Largest Caribbean Country

 The Dominican Republic is the second-largest country in the Caribbean after Cuba.
+No wonder so many people are choosing All Inclusive Resorts in Punta Cana as their holiday destination!

 It is located on the island of Hispaniola, which it shares with Haiti, and which was the name of the unified colony upon the arrival of the first Spanish colonists.
 Hispaniola is one of the few islands in the world to be divided between two countries.